Donald Keyhoe

 Donald Edward Keyhoe (June 20, 1897 – November 29, 1988) was an American Marine Corps naval aviator, writer of aviation articles and stories in a variety of publications, and tour manager of aviation pioneer Charles Lindbergh.

 In the 1950s, Keyhoe became a UFO researcher and writer, arguing that the U.S. government should conduct research into UFO matters, and should publicly release all its UFO files.
+A biography by Linda Powell—Against the Odds: Major Donald E. Keyhoe and His Battle to End UFO Secrecy—was published in 2023.

 Early life and career

 Keyhoe was born and raised in Ottumwa, Iowa.
 Upon receiving his B.S. degree from the United States Naval Academy in 1919, he was commissioned as a second lieutenant in the United States Marine Corps.

 In 1922, his arm was injured during an airplane crash in Guam.
 During his long convalescence, Keyhoe began writing as a hobby.
 He eventually returned to active duty, but the injury gave Keyhoe persistent trouble, and, as a result, he resigned from the Marines in 1923.
 He then worked for the National Geodetic Survey and U.S. Department of Commerce.

 In 1927, Keyhoe managed a coast-to-coast tour by Charles Lindbergh.
 This led to Keyhoe's first book, 1928's Flying With Lindbergh.
 The book was a success, and led to a freelance writing career, with Keyhoe's articles and fictional stories (mostly related to aviation) appearing in a variety of publications.

 Keyhoe returned to active duty during World War II in a Naval Aviation Training Division before retiring again at the rank of major.